Reheating resistant starch

 • Spring onions and parsley.

-So, you see, reheating resistant starch really is an option.
-The bugs in your colon will love it, and reward you with greater well-being and an improved immune system.
+So you see, reheating resistant starch really is an option.
+The bugs in your colon will love it; and reward you with greater well-being and an improved immune system.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.